 Service animals are welcome

-First aid kits available.
+First aid kits are available.

-Restrooms on-site are accessible.
+Restrooms on-site are wheelchair accessible.

 For visitors with mobility disabilities

-The History Center is a single floor
+The History Center is a single-floor venue.

-Public restrooms in the History Center include accessible facilities and diaper changing stations.
+Public restrooms in the History Center include accessible facilities and diaper-changing stations.

-The Nicollet County Historical Society organized on August 22, 1928.
+The Nicollet County Historical Society was organized on August 22, 1928.
 From its home in the Treaty Site History Center, the Nicollet County Historical Society preserves, protects, and interprets the history of Nicollet County and the state of Minnesota.

 The Treaty Site History Center features a nationally recognized and award-winning exhibit on the Traverse des Sioux Treaty of 1851 and its consequences.
 Other features of interest include local history exhibits, a gift shop, and a full-service research archive.Learn more